whatrocks/blag/pages/cs-primer-show.md

 image: "csps.png"
 ---

-Straight from the Nand Cave and also somewhere else comes [The CS Primer Show](https://www.youtube.com/@cs_primer).
+Straight from the Nand Cave and also somewhere else in a cave or maybe outer space comes [The CS Primer Show](https://www.youtube.com/@cs_primer).

 Here's episode one, where Oz and I meander around Richard Hamming's excellent talk [You And Your Research](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html).